Arthur-Fedotiev/fintess-tracker-api/fitness-tracker-api_specs.md

 # FitnessTracker Backend API Specifications

 Create the backend for a fitness-tracker website.
 The frontend/UI is created in separate project.
-It is cuurently using firebase and can be found at https://fitness-tracker-de06b.web.app/.
-This new API must completely mimic the firebase implementation, but implemented with Node.js, express, MongoDB, Mongoose tech stack.
+It is currently using firebase and can be found at https://fitness-tracker-de06b.web.app/.
+This new API must completely mimic the firebase implementation, though being implemented with Node.js, express, MongoDB, Mongoose tech stack.

+## MVP notes

-Application is hosted on https://fitness-tracker.live
+Backend-API MVP is hosted on https://fitness-tracker.live (you can try it out immediately simply from the browser https://fitness-tracker.live/exercises?lang=ukr,en or using [Postman](https://documenter.getpostman.com/view/11961976/UzBmMSbR) )

 ### Exercises (MVP - released)